appwebtech/Admin-API-Blog-Backend-/README.md

 ### 07.1 Hashed Password

 Disclaimer: Some static images were been separated from my main repo because I had hosted them in Amazon CloudFront.
-I later tried Akamai which is also a cool CDN and had the same issue because GitHub wants to me to commit and track them.
+I later tried Akamai which is also a cool CDN and had the same issue because GitHub wants me to commit and track them.
 Meanwhile I'll use dropbox while I search for a solution.
-I dont feel like creating GitHub gh-pages and what not.
-I'm super busy.
-So undo-commit for images and......later!
+I dont feel like creating GitHub gh-pages and what not then link the image folder, etc. I'm super busy.
+So switching to main branch without img commits and......later!

 < Ente img here>